awwx/meteor-useragent/README.md

 fields.

-Each contains `family`, `major`, `minor`, and `patch`, *when available in the user agent string*.
+Each contains `family`, `major`, `minor`, and `patch`, *when available from the user agent string*.
 The family is a string in camel case (for example, "mobileSafari"); while major, minor, and patch can either be integers or occasionally strings (such as "beta").